Hilmarr/Locality-Sensitive-Hashing/Readme.md

 A few implementations of Locality Sensitive Hashing

-Most of the actual interesting stuff has been moved or copied to the "SUMMARY" folder
+Most of the actual interesting stuff has been moved or copied to the "SUMMARY" folder.

+There are some programs for creating orthogonal hyperplanes with elements that sum to zero, sometimes made to fit some input points.

+Then there is a folder with two fully implemented versions of LSH, one using several tables in order to increase accuracy, the other checking boxes within a thresholded distances.
+Both are optimized using OpenACC.

+There are also some matlab prototypes which are probably easier to read, though may also contain more errors.

+The two pdf's are my master's thesis and the slides for my master's presentation respectively.